Automatic Generation of Dense Non-rigid Optical Flow: Generating Image Pairs for Optical Flow

 \subsection{Image Deformation}

 To generate a dense flow-field, we deform the segmented object $I_t$ to match with $I_{t+\D}$, using the obtained image matches $\mathcal{M}$ to guide the deformation process, see Fig.~\ref{fig:full_pipeline}.C.
 The \emph{as-rigid-as-possible} (ARAP)~\citep{Alexa2000,Wang2008,Dvoroznak2014,devito2017opt} principle is used to deform the objects.
-ARAP allows for large non-rigid deformations of the objects but still conforming to physical feasibility by minimizing scaling and shearing factors of the local image regions.
+ARAP allows for large non-rigid deformations but also conforming to physical feasibility by minimizing scaling and shearing factors of the local image regions.

 The deformation method is illustrated in Fig.~\ref{fig:warpedflow_examples}.
-First, we define a rectangular grid tightly bounding the object $I_t$, where each vertex corresponds to a pixel.
-Then, this grid is deformed (see Fig.~\ref{fig:warpedflow_examples}(b) to (c)) steered by image matches $\mathcal{M}$ and regularized by local deformations.
-Finally, the dense flow field $\tilde{F}_{t\rightarrow{t+\D}}$ is obtained by interpolating the vertices before and after deformation.
+We define a rectangular grid tightly bounding the object $I_t$, where each vertex corresponds to a pixel.
+This grid is deformed (see Fig.~\ref{fig:warpedflow_examples}(b) to (c)) steered by image matches $\mathcal{M}$ and regularized by local deformations.
+The dense flow field $\tilde{F}_{t\rightarrow{t+\D}}$ is obtained by interpolating the vertices before and after deformation.

 Mathematically, the image deformation process is formulated as an energy optimization problem over the grid structure.
 We minimize per image the energy of a data fitting term weighed with a regularizer: